vivisantosa/Unit-09-SQL-challenge/README.md

 ## : Epiloque :

-The queries in the epilogue produce this result
+The queries in [sql_epilogue.sql](https://github.com/vivisantosa/Unit-09-SQL-challenge/blob/master/sql_epilogue.sql) produce this result

 -- how to make table --